eitanoid/Mandelbrot-Set-Go/README.md

 ## Decription

-A mandlebrot set generator using Go taking in a resolution and a max iteration count and outputting a PNG file of the mandlebrot set at that depth.
+A mandlebrot set generator using Go taking in a resolution and a max iteration count and outputting a PNG file of the mandlebrot set at that depth with a brightness adjusted based on the escape iteration of each point.

 The algorithm runs concurrently with the implementation of goroutines and worker pools.